High Availability

 4. If the proxy chooses the crashed Master Node, then it will simply return a 50X error so the client may re-attempt the reconnection operation.
 Next time the proxy will choose a different Master Node to attend to the petition and point 3) will be performed.

 In the end, all users connected to OpenVidu sessions being hosted at a crashed Master Node will receive the proper events to allow the application to re-build the session.
-The process is just the same as the one explained here (Making your OpenVidu app fault tolerant), but with a small requirement in your application's backend: your server must retry any REST API operation to OpenVidu whenever it receives a 502, 503 or 504 HTTP status error during the process of rebuilding a session (creating a Session or Connection entity).
+The process is just the same as the one explained here (Making your OpenVidu app fault tolerant), but with a small requirement in your application's backend: your server must retry any REST API operation to OpenVidu whenever it receives an HTTP status between 500 and 504 during the process of rebuilding a session (creating a Session or Connection entity).
+In a session specifically it could return a 404 error, as the session may have been destroyed by the Master Node crash.
+This status code should also be retried.

 This is essential, as there is a small time interval in which a Master Node may be down but the cluster still doesn't know about it, so petitions may end up being redirected to the crashed Master Node.
 In this case the proxy will return a 50X error, and the application's backend must retry the petition until it lands on a healthy Master Node.
 Below there are some code snippets for inspiration: